Author: Julia Yang

 underscore the critical role of lifestyle factors, such as diet and metabolic health.
 Further, this

 research demonstrates that the body is more holistic than it may have previously been thought to be.
-Thus, dysfunction in one system can have far-reaching implications in the rest of the body.
+Thus, dysfunction in one system can have far-reaching effects in the rest of the body.
 This knowledge can also lead different findings that may even be completely unrelated to what is found in these studies, but equal important.